There are only so many places to shop for DIY tile installation products. Big box hardware stores are among the best options.

 I know on the back of the bucket they make many promises- can be used on floors, in showers, big tiles, etc.

-I have a lot of information on thinsets if you start here.
+I have a lot more information on thinset here.

 Tile Adhesive Mats